 So which am I?
 For now, I am a homesteader.
-I grow food for my family and I, and I haven’t sold a single thing off the property (yet).
-But I do want to start selling things, and making a business out of my property..
-So at what point do I become a ‘farmer’ and this become a ‘farm’?
+I grow food for my family and I, and I keep more than I sell.
+But I do want to start a farm someday, and I plan on making a business off from my property..
+So at what point do I become a ‘farmer’ and my land become a ‘farm’?

-At the end of this month I will be selling my stuff I’ve made at my town’s festival.
-But it’s not until I start selling most of my grown food at the local farmers market (60% or higher of my crops) with the sole purpose of making money, will I, by technical terms, become a farmer.
-So I’ll have to keep that in mind when making a name for myself and this property..
+It’s not until I start selling most of my grown food at the local farmers market (60% or higher of my crops) with the sole purpose of making money, will I, by technical terms, become a farmer.
+Until then, I’m just a simple homesteader who loves growing food for herself and her family.

 So, what are you?
 A farmer?
 A homesteader?
-Maybe even a self reliant farmer?
+Neither?
 Let me know in the comments!
 And have a great day!